Search

 Cost of Scouting

 When compared to the cost of sports and many other activities, there is no doubt that Scouting delivers great value to its members!
-Costs include BSA membership fees, uniform costs, and nominal activity fees that may be charged locally.
+Costs include Scouting America membership fees, uniform costs, and nominal activity fees that may be charged locally.
 Of course, these costs may be offset by unit fundraising and other available scholarship funds.

-To join Scouting in 2024 it costs $145, which consist of $85 BSA Fee, and $60 Council Program Fee.
+To join Scouting in 2024 it costs $145, which consists of $85 BSA Fee, and $60 Council Program Fee.

-Added-value benefits members receive for this annual investment?
+Added-value benefits members receive for this annual investment:

 • Life-changing programs